How To Stop Other Coaches From Stealing Your Clients 2.0

 And under no circumstances should you try to price match your competition unless that means taking your prices up.
 Prices should never go down because you should always be striving to improve both you and your services.

-If you need lower prices introduce a lower price service rather than dropping the prices of your existing services.
+If you need lower prices introduce a lower price service like group training rather than dropping the prices of your existing services.

 Be there for your clients more than the competition.
 Care more than the competition.
 Be more consistent than the competition.
 Be more professional than the competition and most importantly be the happiest so see and work with your clients.